-But to avoid annoying the people who visit your site, especially people who visit your site through back doors, consider popups directly related to the topic of the page the reader is on.
+But to avoid annoying the people who visit your site, especially people who visit your site through back doors, like search results on long-tail phrases, consider popups directly related to that topic -- the topic of the page the reader just clicked into.

-I was on a page that talked about a specific "how-to" topic -- a topic totally unrelated to profiting.
+I clicked into a page that talked about a specific "how-to" topic -- a topic totally unrelated to profiting.
 But the popup offered some nebulous tutorials in a lame attempt to capture my email address.

-If you want me email, you'll have to do better than that.
+If you want my email address, you'll have to do better than that.

 And you, dear reader, will have to do better to create an exceptional experience for the people who visit YOUR website.